MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 Measurement samples and office locations should start to appear 2-3 minutes after a test report is completed.
 For more information, see [Microsoft 365 network connectivity test](office-365-network-mac-perf-onboarding-tool.md).

 > [!NOTE]
-> When adding your office locations to Microsoft 365 network connectivity in the Microsoft 365 admin center, you can provide either IPv4 or IPv6 addresses for your LAN subnets.
+> Currently, wWhen adding your office locations to Microsoft 365 network connectivity in the Microsoft 365 admin center, you can provide only IPv4 addresses for your LAN subnets.
 Egress IP addresses must use IPv4.

 ## How do I use this information?